KyleGospo/docs.bazzite.gg/src/donations.md

 ## Universal Blue & Bazzite Maintainers/Contributors

 Love Bazzite and want to help sustain it's development?
 Consider **sponsoring** the maintainers and contributors of the project.

-This list contains members who have contributed heavily to [**Universal Blue**](https://ublue.it) and/or Bazzite since 2021 including alumni members who have contributed in the past and may not be as involved with the project anymore.
+<sub>This list contains members who have contributed heavily to [**Universal Blue**](https://ublue.it) and/or Bazzite since 2021 including alumni members who have contributed in the past and may not be as involved with the project anymore.</sub>

 - [**Kyle Gospodnetich**](https://github.com/KyleGospo) ([**Sponsor**](https://github.com/sponsors/KyleGospo))
 - [**Jorge Castro**](https://github.com/castrojo) ([**Sponsor**](https://github.com/sponsors/castrojo/))